Tolidah: Contents

 The first part of the Tolidah, written in Aramaic, is a discussion of the meridian that passes through Mount Gerizim.

 The genealogies of the patriarchs from Adam to Moses are given, and that of Aaron down to Uzzi.
 It lists the High Priests of Israel (that is, mainly the Samaritan High Priests) from the destruction of the tabernacle at Shiloh down to the time of the original author, Eleazar ben ׳Amram.

 The most prominent Samaritan families are listed.
 Brief references to the wider world exist to place these families in their context.
 Although the chronicle was compiled in the Crusader Kingdom of Jerusalem, it does not mention the Crusaders.
 It does mention the Seljuk conquest of Ramla in 1070/71 AD (463 AH), and provides evidence for Samaritan communities in Gaza and Acre in the 12th century AD.

 The continuation of 1346 provides a list of jubilees from the Israelite conquest of Canaan down to the compiler's own time.
 The continuation mentions the devastation wrought on the Samaritan community at Nablus by a major raid in the mid-13th century AD.
 This was not the Knights Templar raid of 1242 during the Seventh Crusade, which devastated the Muslim inhabitants.
 Neubauer believed it to be the Khwarazmian raid that conquered Jerusalem in 1244, but it was more likely the Mongol raid of 1260.

+Extensions

+Hashlamūt—singular hashlama—are continuations or "completions" appended to the Tolidah.
+Unlike marginalia, the hashlamūt are cumulative, non-canonical, and often contradictory, since different scribes adapted the same events according to their own priestly, lay, familial, or patronal perspectives.
+The nineteenth- and twentieth-century examples examined By Marom recount synagogue reconstruction, charity, education, earthquakes, and priestly succession, while revealing competition over authority, demographic anxiety, and changing relations between sacred leadership and wealthy lay patrons.
+Therefore, the scholar claims that the hashlamut preserved also the self-understandings of scribes who interpreted the community’s present through its inherited historical tradition.